 They also identified three of ADO's protein targets and showed that the ADO system and the HIF system work on different timescales.
 Since ADO can alter other signaling proteins directly, the sensor exerts its effects in the range of minutes to hours.
+HIFs, by contrast, exert their effects over hours to days because they drive the expression of genes whose products then drive hypoxic signaling cascades.

-HIFs, by The similarities between ADO and the PCOs indicate that this mechanism of oxygen sensing arose several hundred million years ago in some primitive,cellular progenitor of both the plant and animal kingdoms.
+The similarities between ADO and the PCOs indicate that this mechanism of oxygen sensing arose several hundred million years ago in some primitive, cellular progenitor of both the plant and animal kingdoms.